Austell, GA DUI Lawyers

 Driving Under the Influence or DUI charges are not relegated to only certain individuals.
-In fact statistically speaking you or someone you know have had the unfortunate mishap of dealing with some form of a DUI.
-In Austell, Georgia many people pour tens of thousands of dollars and waste an exorbitant amount of hours in fighting their DUI or DWI cases.
+In fact, statistically speaking you or someone you know have had the unfortunate mishap of dealing with some form of a DUI.
+In Austell, Georgia many people pour tens of thousands of dollars and waste an exorbitant number of hours in fighting their DUI or DWI cases.

 Which is the right Austell, GA DUI Defense Attorney to hire?

 There are a number of factors an individual facing a DUI/DWI conviction should consider when hiring a top Austell Georgia Lawyer.

 - How familiar is the attorney with driving under the influence laws not only in Austell but in the state of Georgia?

 - How many years of experience does this Lawyer have in dealing with DUI and criminal law proceedings?
 Note: If your potential attorney has less than five years then take into consideration the number of DUI/DWI cases he/she has been involved in.
 Just because they don’t have a decade of experience doesn’t mean they aren’t equipped to handle you case.

 - Is this attorney strictly devoted in driving under the influence or driving while impaired cases?
 Or does he/she also tackle other cases like divorce, criminal cases etc.….
 It may not be a bad thing to hire a lawyer with a vast array of practices under their belt, but keep in mind that sometimes working with a lawyer who is dedicated to one specific practice might be the most beneficial for you.